Frequently Asked Questions

 - Q: Do you provide school bus service?

-- A: We have school lunch, but we don’t have a cafeteria.
-Students choose either ordering school lunch (which we order from a school lunch delivery company) or bringing home lunch.
+- A: We can provide school lunch, but we don’t have a cafeteria.
+Students choose either ordering school lunch (which we order from a school lunch delivery company) or bringing lunch from home.

 - Q: What schools do AIS students go to after they graduate?